 Since our first event in July 2018, Central has embraced these values:

-Central will attempt to bring the very best speakers to our events.
+Central will bring the very best speakers to our events.
 That means people who have studied the issues or have lived experiences in dealing with them.
 While discussion is frequently encouraged, experts will be given time to explore their topics in-depth.

 Central is meant for residents to attend.
 That means our audience is people who don’t necessarily work in the urban planning, architecture, non-profit, transportation and political industries.
 In a physical sense, that means we will locate our events at venues that are near public transit and are free of barriers for all kinds of people.

 Central exists for the attendees to enjoy.
 That means sponsors (though very welcome) should not interfere with the quality of speakers or the overall experience of attendees.
-In July 2018, the Central Conference was entirely funded by the attendee ticket revenue.
+In July 2018, the Central conference was entirely funded by the attendee ticket revenue.